cvxopt/cvxopt/doc/source/c-api.rst

 Dense Matrices
 ==============

-As can be seen from the header file :const:`cvxopt.h`, a :class:`matrix` is essentially a  structure with four fields.
+As can be seen from the header file :const:`kvxopt.h`, a :class:`matrix` is essentially a  structure with four fields.
 The fields :c:member:`nrows` and :c:member:`ncols` are two integers that specify the dimensions.
 The :c:member:`id` field controls the type of the matrix and can have values